-Some of the most effective and productive people get started on their daily routine the night before.
+Some of the most influential and productive people start their daily routine the night before.

 Think of this as the planning stage.
-At this time you might find it useful to plot out your day in blocks of time, with a specific activity planned for each.
-This is commonly known as the time blocking method, and using this method ensures that you don’t end up multitasking, which can have a negative impact on your productivity.
+At this time, you might find it helpful to plot out your day in blocks of time, with a specific activity planned for each.
+This is commonly known as the time blocking method, which ensures that you don’t end up multitasking, which can negatively impact your productivity.

 2. Wake up at the Same Time Every Day

 This may sound counterintuitive; it is often imagined that the most productive people are those that can wake up at dawn and continue into the evening.
 But the 9-5 workday might not necessarily suit everyone.